-Kidney, or renal, cancer refers to any cancer that involves the kidney.
-Older age, obesity, smoking, and high blood pressure increase the risk of developing kidney cancer.
+Kidney or renal cancer is any cancer that involves the kidney.
+Symptoms include blood in the urine and a persistent pain in the side, but they often do not appear in the early stages.
+Older age, obesity, and high blood pressure all increase the risk of kidney cancer.

-Symptoms do not usually appear in the early stages of kidney cancer, but some people may experience them, particularly when cancer is more widespread.
+Symptoms do not usually appear in the early stage of kidney cancer, but some people still experience them, particularly when the cancer becomes more widespread.

 - blood in the urine

 - pain in the side that does not go away